torproject/torspec/proposals/319-wide-everything.md

 # Proposal

 We add a new relay cell type: `RELAY_FRAGMENT`.
 This cell type contains part of another relay cell.
-A `RELAY_FRAGEMENT` cell can either introduce a new fragmented cell, or can continue one that is already in progress.
+A `RELAY_FRAGMENT` cell can either introduce a new fragmented cell, or can continue one that is already in progress.

 The format of a RELAY_FRAGMENT body is one of the following: